bcbio/bcbio-nextgen/docs/contents/configuration.rst

     variantcaller: [mutect2, varscan, freebayes, vardict]
     ensemble:
       numpass: 2
+      use_filtered: false

-This example selects variants present in 2 out of the 4 callers.
+This example selects variants present in 2 out of the 4 callers and does not use filtered calls (the default behavior).
 `bcbio.variation.recall`_ implements this approach, which handles speed and file sorting limitations in the `bcbio.variation`_ approach.